"Let me have the straight tip and you won't be a loser" [SILV]

-- The BSI table will accept credit cards, PayPal and Apple Pay.
+- The BSI and Wessex Press tables will accept credit cards, PayPal and Apple Pay.

-- Estimate, on the top side, what you expect to spend – and double it.
-That might get you through.
+- Estimate, on the top side, what you expect to spend – and then double it.
+That might get you through. 💸

 - If you have any health conditions, allow yourself time to go back to your hotel room for periodic rests.
 Many find these rests invaluable, enabling them to enjoy the weekend despite their condition.
 Schedule your time.